napari/napari/docs/source/plugins/for_plugin_developers.rst

 However, `a pull request has been merged at pluggy
 <https://github.com/pytest-dev/pluggy/pull/251>`_ that will enable you to mark
-*any* function as satisfying a napari hook specification (regardless of the function's name) using the following syntax:
+*any* function as satisfying a napari hook specification (regardless of the function's name) by providing the name of the target hook specification to the ``specname`` argument in your implementation decorator:

 .. code-block:: python